Pre-K\"ahler structures and finite-nondegeneracy: Introduction

 \section{Introduction}

 A natural complex geometric structure is induced on the space of integral curves of an infinitesimal symmetry on a hypersurface-type CR manifold.
 When the hypersurface-type CR structure with an infinitesimal symmetry is Levi nondegenerate, locally, such a leaf space is equipped with a unique (pseudo-)K\"ahler structure, which in turn encodes the original hypersurface-type CR structure and the choice of infinitesimal symmetry, establishing the well-known K\"ahler--Sasakian correspondence.
 The setting of interest in this article is Levi degenerate hypersurface-type CR structures equipped with an infinitesimal symmetry.
 In this setting, the locally defined leaf space, as a complex manifold, is equipped with a compatible \emph{pre-symplectic} form $\omega$, that is, a real closed $1$-form of type $(1,1)$ with respect to the underlying complex structure.
-We refer to such pre-symplectic generalizations of K\"{a}hler geometries as \emph{pre-K\"ahler structures.} These (possibly non-K\"{a}hler) structures on complex manifolds arise in several contexts aside from their relationship to CR geometry.
-For example, they encode the submanifold geometry of pseudo-K\"{a}hler manifolds, and naturally appear on twistor bundles for a variety of geometric structures.
-We present an example of this latter relationship, identifying a distinguished sub-class of pre-K\"{a}hler structures with twistor bundles for symplectic connections in dimension two.
+We refer to such pre-symplectic generalizations of K\"{a}hler geometries as \emph{pre-K\"ahler structures.}